LeFnord/rb_tags/README.md

 ## Usage

-Cd into your project and simply type
+Cd into your project and simply type (not yet implemented)

 `rb_tags`